 The Company has an equity stake of 5.97% in the Share Capital of the Himal International Power Corp (P) Ltd (HIPC), the HIPC has an investment in Bhote Koshi Power Company (P) Ltd (BKPC) which owns and operates the Upper Bhote Koshi Hydroelectric Project (UBKHEP).
-As reported by the HIPCL, the UBKHEP has been commercially operating and supplying electricity to the national grid since December 2019 after the completion of reconstruction for damage caused due to natural catastrophes.
+As reported by the HIPC, the UBKHEP has been commercially operating and supplying electricity to the national grid.
 HIPC had distributed a dividend of Rs.
-12.5 per ordinary share for the year ended 15th July 2021 (31st Ashadh 2078) and accordingly your company received a cash dividend of Rs.
-12,22,517/- during the year under review.
+11 per ordinary share for the year ended 16th July 2022 (32nd Ashadh 2079) and accordingly your company received a cash dividend of Rs.
+11,00,000/- during the year under review.